-- 8.2.1 In respect of each module in the group for which the Module Assessment Board is responsible, the following have membership rights: - a) University Academic Contact; - b) Partner Academic Contact; - c) All members of partner institution staff and University of Portsmouth staff responsible for the teaching and/or assessment of the module; - d) Head(s) of Department(s) or School(s); - e) Associate Deans of the Faculty; - f) Academic Registrar or her or his appointed nominee; - g) Subject External Examiners. - 8.2.2 The Chair shall be appointed on the authority of Head of Department and shall be accountable to Academic Council for ensuring that the Module Assessment Board fulfils its responsibilities in accordance with these regulations. - 8.2.3 No student of the University may be a member of the Module Assessment Board, save that a member of staff who is coincidentally registered as a student of the University shall not be disqualified from discharging normal examining commitments. - 8.2.4 The Module Assessment Board shall be quorate to consider each module with the following membership: - a) Chair; - b) University Academic Contact or an appointed nominee; - c) the Partner Academic Contact for the module or a nominee appointed by the Partner Academic Contact, who would normally have been involved with the assessment of the module; - d) Partner Academic Contact or appointed nominee; - e) Subject External Examiners; - f) The Head of Department/School or an appointed nominee.
+- 8.2.1 In respect of each module in the group for which the Module Assessment Board is responsible, the following have membership rights: - a) University Contact; - b) Partner Institution Academic Contact; - c) All members of partner institution staff and University of Portsmouth staff responsible for the teaching and/or assessment of the module; - d) Head(s) of Department(s) or School(s); - e) Associate Deans of the Faculty; - f) Academic Registrar or her or his appointed nominee; - g) Subject External Examiners. - 8.2.2 The Chair shall be appointed on the authority of Head of Department and shall be accountable to Academic Council for ensuring that the Module Assessment Board fulfils its responsibilities in accordance with these regulations. - 8.2.3 No student of the University may be a member of the Module Assessment Board, unless a member of staff is also a student and has examining commitments. - 8.2.4 The Module Assessment Board shall be quorate to consider each module with the following membership: - a) Chair; - b) University Contact or an appointed nominee; - c) the Partner Associate Lecturer for the module or a nominee appointed by the Partner Institution Academic Contact, who would normally have been involved with the assessment of the module; - d) Partner Institution Academic Contact or appointed nominee; - e) Subject External Examiners; - f) The Head of Department/School or an appointed nominee.

-- 8.2.5 Where, exceptionally, the nominee has not been involved in the assessment of the module, the reasons for the appointment shall be recorded in the minutes. - 8.2.6 The role of the Subject External Examiner and the associated rights and responsibilities are described in the External Examiners Regulations and Procedures. - 8.2.7 If, exceptionally, the Subject External Examiner is unable to attend the meeting, she or he shall: - a) as far as possible, make her or his views known to the Module Assessment Board before it meets; - b) after the Module Assessment Board has met, write to the Chair of the Board stating the extent of any involvement with the modules during the year and signifying satisfaction with the processes of assessment.
+Where, exceptionally, the nominee has not been involved in the assessment of the module, the reasons for the appointment shall be recorded in the minutes.

+- 8.2.5 The role of the Subject External Examiner and the associated rights and responsibilities are described in the document External Examiners: Regulations and Procedures. - 8.2.6 If, exceptionally, the Subject External Examiner is unable to attend the meeting, she or he shall: - a) as far as possible, make her or his views known to the Module Assessment Board before it meets; - b) after the Module Assessment Board has met, write to the Chair of the Board stating the extent of any involvement with the modules during the year and signifying satisfaction with the processes of assessment.
 The letter shall not be considered to signify agreement with every decision of the Module Assessment Board.